awsdocs/amazon-ec2-user-guide/doc_source/efa-working-with.md

 If you have an Elastic IP \(IPv4\) address, you can associate it with an EFA\.
 If your EFA is provisioned in a subnet that has an associated IPv6 CIDR block, you can assign one or more IPv6 addresses to the EFA\.

-You assign an Elastic IP \(IPv4\) and IPv6 address to an EFA in the same way that you assign an IP address to an ENI\.
+You assign an Elastic IP \(IPv4\) and IPv6 address to an EFA in the same way that you assign an IP address to an elastic network interface\.
 For more information, see:
 + [Associating an Elastic IP Address \(IPv4\)](using-eni.md#associate_eip)
 + [Assigning an IPv6 Address](using-eni.md#eni-assign-ipv6)

 ## Unassigning an IP Address from an EFA<a name="efa-ip-unassign"></a>

-You unassign an Elastic IP \(IPv4\) and IPv6 address from an EFA in the same way that you unassign an IP address from an ENI\.
+You unassign an Elastic IP \(IPv4\) and IPv6 address from an EFA in the same way that you unassign an IP address from an elastic network interface\.
 For more information, see:
 + [Disassociating an Elastic IP Address \(IPv4\)](using-eni.md#disassociate_eip)
 + [Unassigning an IPv6 Address](using-eni.md#eni-unassign-ipv6)